WHAT IS THE BEST WAY TO STORE PORK?

 ARE FREE RANGE PIGS ENVIRONMENTALY FRIENDLY?

 Pigs by nature like to dig, root and wallow which plumps and prepares the soil for good creepy crawlies to move in.
 But there can be too much of a good thing, which is why our pigs are rotated between paddocks to allow the soil and vegetation to rest.
-As the pigs explore the remaining 10,000 acres, all those creepy crawlies compost the nutrients from the pig manure and regenerate the pasture.
+As the pigs explore the countryside all of those creepy crawlies compost the nutrients from the pig manure and regenerate the pasture.
 The low intensity of this system mimics a natural environment and prevents any manure or nutrients escaping the farm.

 IS BORROWDALE PORK SOW STALL FREE?